martian-cloud/tharsis-docs/docs/cli/tharsis/commands.md

 ### Terraform-provider-mirror command

-The terraform-provider-mirror command allows interacting with the Tharsis Terraform provider mirror, which supports Terraform's Provider Network Mirror Protocol.
+The terraform-provider-mirror command allows interacting with the Tharsis Terraform provider mirror, which supports Terraform's [Provider Network Mirror Protocol](https://developer.hashicorp.com/terraform/internals/provider-network-mirror-protocol).
 The Tharsis provider mirror hosts a set of Terraform providers for use within a group's hierarchy and gives root group owners full control on which providers, platform packages and registries are available via their mirror.

-Subcommands help upload provider packages from any Terraform Provider Registry to the mirror.
-Uploaded packages will be verified for legitimacy against the provider's Terraform Registry API.
+**Automatic Caching**: When running Terraform jobs in Tharsis workspaces, providers are automatically cached to the mirror on first use.
+This means you don't need to manually sync providers before running jobs.
+The subcommands below are useful for pre-populating the mirror or managing cached providers.

 **Subcommands**: